Mozart201221/ThirdPersonShooter/README.md

 15. Adding a laser to a weapon while aiming.
 16. Adding patrol and attack system for NPC (The logic is built in the class "AIСontroller" without BehaviorTree) //  **Add a diagram for the future!!**
 17. Adding an alert for NPC (Widget component)
+18. Combining a widget about the status of NPC actions and components: attacks and patrols